 So while I don’t think every day on a visit to Gulf Shores needs to be spent on the beach, make sure to plan at least a day there!

-3 – Go on an adventure at Gulf Shores Adventure Island
+3 – Adventure Island

 We stopped for a quick afternoon and had a great time riding go-karts, teaching my son how to play mini golf (with awesome clubs made just for young kids), and shooting each other with water guns on the bumper boats.
 There are plenty of attractions for kids of all ages, making it a fun place to spend a few hours if you need a break from the beach.

 There are plenty of other mini-golf courses in Gulf Shores as well but we really like the volcano aspect of this one the best!
+Plus all of the other attractions make this a great break spot!

-4 – Eat and Play at a Gulf Shores Restaurant
+4 – Gulf Shores Restaurants

 Everyone knows you have to eat when you’re on vacation.
 What most people probably don’t know is that in Gulf Shores, Alabama it seems like playing while you eat is almost a requirement.
 With a ton of great restaurants designed for kids and just having fun, Gulf Shores sure knows how to eat and play.

-I wrote up an entire post about the best places to eat in Gulf Shores but if you want just a few fun and unique places, these are some of our favorite choices!
+I wrote up an entire post about the best places to eat in Gulf Shores, but if you want just a few fun and unique places, these are some of our favorite choices!

-5 – Get up close to alligators at Alligator Alley
+5 – Alligator Alley

 Alligator Alley was the last stop on our trip and other than playing with the lemurs, it was my son’s favorite thing we did all weekend.
 Alligator Alley is a short drive away from Gulf Shores in Summerdale, Alabama and a great place to not only see plenty of alligators but also interact with them.